department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2022-09-appts-list-usability/research-plan.md

 VA Online Scheduling allows Veterans who are logged into VA.gov to schedule and manage their appointments.

 The VA Online Scheduling and MyHealtheVet teams worked together to identify gaps between scheduling features in the two products.
-They completed an analysis [to identify gaps](https://dvagov.sharepoint.com/:w:/r/sites/HealthApartment/_layouts/15/Doc.aspx?sourcedoc=%7B24A0A2A8-279E-42D1-B0E4-3C1C8EF5D5F5%7D&file=MHV%2BVAOS%20Gap%20analysis%20recommendations.docx&wdOrigin=OFFICECOM-WEB.MAIN.SEARCH&ct=1656340079030&action=default&mobileredirect=true) between the two products.
-Then, the VAOS team [tested a design concept](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/appointments/va-online-scheduling/research/2022-MHV%2BVAOS-appts-list-discovery/report-MHV%2BVAOS-appts-list-discovery.md) that would meet the needs identified in the gap analysis.
+They completed an analysis [to identify gaps](https://dvagov.sharepoint.com/:w:/r/sites/HealthApartment/_layouts/15/Doc.aspx?sourcedoc=%7B24A0A2A8-279E-42D1-B0E4-3C1C8EF5D5F5%7D&file=MHV%2BVAOS%20Gap%20analysis%20recommendations.docx&wdOrigin=OFFICECOM-WEB.MAIN.SEARCH&ct=1656340079030&action=default&mobileredirect=true) (VA Network) between the two products.
+Then, the VAOS team [tested a design concept](https://github.com/department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2022-01-mhv-and-vaos-appts-list-discovery/research-findings.md) that would meet the needs identified in the gap analysis.

 The VAOS team also wants to evaluate potential changes to the appointment details page content and navigation.